By Amanoola Khayrattee -December 12, 2018

 Water level will inevitably rise depending on soil permeability and other factors, but also, and to a great extent, if there’s no way out.
 Those living in rural areas may recall that canals constructed in the past by “tabisman”, that carried away excess water during heavy rainfall, have been suppressed with aggressive partitioning of estate land.

 Have alternative drainage systems been established?
 What about the National Land Drainage Agency which was intended “to take over the responsibility for the construction, cleaning and maintenance of the drainage systems across the country”.
 And the Local Authorities, the Ministry of Local Government and the Road Development Authority which “should ensure that drains are constructed to the desired standard as far as possible”, according to the scheme?

 These are long standing matters that warrant expedition.
 It’s more than ever time to roll up sleeves and get to see what’s wrong in the field.

-Note: This article appeared in This Week News Mauritius on Dec.
-12, 2018
+Note: This article was written for This Week News Mauritius on December 12, 2018